drhenner/ror_ecommerce/README.md

 Once everything is set up, start the server with `rails server` and direct your web browser to [localhost:3000/admin/overviews](http://localhost:3000/admin/overviews).
 Write down the username/password (these are only shown once) and follow the directions.

+## Environmental Variables

+Most users are using Amazon S3 or Heroku.
+Thus we have decided to have a setup easy to get your site up and running as quickly as possible in this production environment.
+Hence you should add the following ENV variables:

+    FOG_DIRECTORY     => your bucket on AWS
+    AWS_ACCESS_KEY_ID => your access key on AWS AWS_ACCESS_KEY_ID => your secret key on AWS AUTHNET_LOGIN     => if you use authorize.net otherwise change config/settings.yml && config/environments/*.rb
+    AUTHNET_PASSWORD  => if you use authorize.net otherwise change config/settings.yml && config/environments/*.rb

+On linux:

+    export FOG_DIRECTORY=xxxxxxxxxxx
+    export AWS_ACCESS_KEY_ID=xxxxxxxxxxx
+    export AWS_ACCESS_KEY_ID=xxxxxxxxxxx
+    export AUTHNET_LOGIN=xxxxxxxxxxx
+    export AUTHNET_PASSWORD=xxxxxxxxxxx

+On Heroku:

+    heroku config:add FOG_DIRECTORY=xxxxxxxxxxx
+    heroku config:add AWS_ACCESS_KEY_ID=xxxxxxxxxxx
+    heroku config:add AWS_ACCESS_KEY_ID=xxxxxxxxxxx
+    heroku config:add AUTHNET_LOGIN=xxxxxxxxxxx
+    heroku config:add AUTHNET_PASSWORD=xxxxxxxxxxx

 ##Quick Evaluation

 If you just want to see what ror_ecommerce looks like, before you enter any products into the database, run the following command: